Categorical Donaldson-Thomas theory for local surfaces: Categorical DT theory for D0-D2-D6 bound states

-where $\vV \in \langle \oO_S \rangle_{\rm{ex}}$, $F \in \Coh_{\le 1}(S)$ and the top sequence is an exact sequence of coherent sheaves on $S$.
-The morphisms between two diagrams (\ref{diagram:BS}) are termwise morphisms of coherent sheaves which are compatible with arrows. \begin{lem} The category $\bB_S$ is an abelian category. \end{lem} \begin{proof} Because $\Hom(F, \oO_S)=0$ for $F \in \Coh_{\le 1}(S)$, the snake lemma easily implies that the termwise kernels and cokernels give diagrams in $\bB_S$. \end{proof} For a diagram (\ref{diagram:BS}), its rank is defined to be the rank of the sheaf $\vV$.
+\begin{lem} The category $\bB_S$ is an abelian category. \end{lem} \begin{proof} Because $\Hom(F, \oO_S)=0$ for $F \in \Coh_{\le 1}(S)$, the snake lemma easily implies that the termwise kernels and cokernels give diagrams in $\bB_S$. \end{proof} For a diagram (\ref{diagram:BS}), its rank is defined to be the rank of the sheaf $\vV$.
 We denote by

 the subcategory of $\bB_S$ consisting of diagrams (\ref{diagram:BS}) with rank less than or equal to one.
 For a rank one diagram, we have another equivalent way to give it. \begin{lem} Giving a rank one diagram (\ref{diagram:BS}) is equivalent to giving a pair $(\oO_S \stackrel{\xi}{\to} F)$ for $F \in \Coh_{\le 1}(S)$ together with a morphism $\vartheta \colon F \otimes \omega_S^{-1} \to I^{\bullet}[1]$ in $D^b_{\rm{coh}}(S)$.
 Here $I^{\bullet}=(\oO_S \stackrel{\xi}{\to} F)$ is the two term complex such that $\oO_S$ is located in degree zero. \end{lem} \begin{proof} First suppose that we are given a digram (\ref{diagram:BS}) with $\vV=\oO_S$.
 Then we have the associated pair